mglagola/MGInstagram/README.md

 # MGInstagram
 MGInstagram is a iOS Utility for posting Images to Instagram from your app.

+#### The Process
+- An "openInMenu" is displayed when attempting to post a picture.
+(Required by Instagram)
+- The user will have a choice to cancel or to select Instagram
+- If the user selects Instagram, the user will be taken to the Instagram app with their Image.

 ## Setup
 - Drag and drop the MGInstagram Folder into your iOS project
 - import "MGInstagram.h" into the file you plan on using MGInstagram